-The thesis, as a traditional final assessment of a MA programme, provides students with the opportunity of engaging in research and deepening their knowledge of a specific field in media/digital cultures.
-Students have wide latitude in their choice of topic, with the caveat that it draws from the theories, methods, and/or practices taught in the MA MC:DC programme.
+The internship thesis provides students with the opportunity of engaging in research related to a specific, professional context.
+It allows them ti deepen their knowledge of a specific field in media studies with a focus on digital cultures.
+Students have wide latitude in their choice of topic, with the caveat that it: a) draws from the theories, methods, and/or practices taught in the MA MC:DC programme, and b) is linked to the internship.

 DCU4890

-Period 4
+Period 5

-5 Feb 2024
+7 Apr 2025

-21 Jun 2024
+20 Jun 2025

 Print course description

 ECTS credits:

 12.0

 Instruction language:

 English

 Coordinator: